nilsfriess/MultigridMC/README.md

 to build the code.

 ## Running the code
-The executable is `driver` in the `src` directory.
+The executable is `driver` in the `bin` sub directory.
 To run the code, use

 ```
-./driver NX NY
+./bin/driver NX NY
 ```

 where `NX`, `NY` specifies the lattice size.